willgeary/SeaIceConcentration/README.md

-# SeaIceConcentration
+# Sea Ice Concentration
-Analyzing Polar Sea Ice Concentration
+Analyzing Trends in Polar Sea Ice Concentration.
+Data from [Climate Reanalyzer](https://climatereanalyzer.org/reanalysis/monthly_tseries/).

+See `notebook.ipynb` for the code behind the analysis.